salozord/salozord.github.io/README.md

 * CSS smooth scroll reference for my website [visit the site](https://css-tricks.com/sticky-smooth-active-nav/)
 ### IMPORTANT TO READ
 The final charts are not going to be responsive directly if the width is changed.
 They both depend on reloading the hole website and on the size of the viewport's width at that moment.
 To see the responsiveness of those charts, is then necessary to reload the website.
 The file ```viejo.html``` is just an old reference so please don't even open it.
+The charts also are not visible in IE because of the lack of compatibility.
+IE represents less than 3% of the world's browsers.
+Nevertheless, my site is almost fully functional on IE.

 ## Page's Domain (URL)
 The page is live, runing in the URL [santiagosalazar.me](https://santiagosalazar.me) which is pointing to this repository on github.
 This means that accessing to the URL [salozord.github.io](https://salozord.github.io) will redirect successfully to the domain mentioned above.